GALLERY

 Your travelling companions as you journey through life are forty million microbes, some on the skin, but most inside, particularly in your digestive tract.

 Most of them are ‘good’, beneficial bacteria which are in fact essential for life.
 But something less than 1% are bad and can make you very ill.
-When one of these gets out of control (like streptococcus or clostridium), the body has a strong and effective response The intestines are flooded with water and the contents flushed out in what we experience as an unpleasant bout of diarrhoea.
+When one of these gets out of control (like streptococcus or clostridium), the body has a strong and effective response.
+The intestines are flooded with water and the contents flushed out in what we experience as an unpleasant bout of diarrhoea.
 This is highly effective but also quite drastic – the ‘good’ bacteria are flushed away as well as the bad.

 “Who’s been sleeping in my bed?”